 Puerto Rico is sometimes called a commonwealth, just as Massachusetts and Kentucky are.
 They took on the name of “The Commonwealth of Puerto Rico” in 1952, when Congress allowed Puerto Rico to adopt a constitution.
 “Commonwealth” has no legal meaning in the United States.
 Puerto Rico is a territory.

 In 2012, the people of Puerto Rico held a plebiscite, a vote on the government of Puerto Rico.
 Voters chose statehood.
 In 2017, they held another plebiscite.
 97% of voters chose statehood.
-In November, 2020, there will be another vote on status — the 6th Puerto Rico has had.
+In November, 2020, they had another plebiscite, and statehood won again.

-The voters of Puerto Rico chose to become a state twice.
+The voters of Puerto Rico chose to become a state three times.
 However, Congress has the power to make new states.
-If the voters choose statehood again in 2020, Congress could admit Puerto Rico or they could ignore the vote as they have in the past.
+Congress could admit Puerto Rico or they could ignore the vote as they have in the past.
 If Congress does not vote to admit Puerto Rico as a state, it will continue to be a territory belonging to the United States.

 Puerto Rico could also choose independence, but voters have never made that choice.
 5% is the largest number voting for independence in any of the plebiscites so far.